dunglas/symfony-docker/docs/build.md

 ## Customizing the Server Name

-Use the `SERVER_NAME` environment variable to define your custom server name.
+Use the `SERVER_NAME` environment variable to define your custom server name(s).

-    $ SERVER_NAME=symfony.wip docker-compose up --build
+    $ SERVER_NAME="symfony.wip, caddy:80" docker-compose up --build

+If you use Mercure, keep `caddy:80` in the list to allow the PHP container to request the caddy service.